Authority: Vice Chancellor for Finance & Administration

 4.1 Current employees are not subject to background checks unless they become a “covered individual” as indicated in Section 2.

-4.2 Students who work or volunteer (secondary to their primary role as a student at NC State University) are not subject to background checks under this regulation unless requested by the hiring department based on factors such as the nature of the duties (such as working with pre-college-age minors); access to information or assets, or reasonable suspicion.
+4.2 Students who work or volunteer (secondary to their primary role as a student at NC State) are not subject to background checks under this regulation unless requested by the hiring department based on factors such as the nature of the duties; access to information or assets, or reasonable suspicion.
+Students working/volunteering with minors as “Covered Individuals” per NCSU REG 01.25.18 are subject to background checks every 3 years.

 4.3 Faculty members being considered for reappointment, promotion or tenure are not subject to background checks.
 However, a faculty member who is the final candidate for a Senior Academic or Administrative Officer (SAAO) position is subject to background checks.